 Some of our current experimental and observational research projects

 (Marko Spasojevic, Darrell Jenerette, Pete Homyak)

 We are examining how changes to the amount of rain in different seasons influences plant community dynamics and ecosystem functioning in a Pinyon-Juniper woodland.
-This system gets both summer (S) and winter (W) rain and our treatments include: 1) no S and ambient W; 2) ambient S and ambient W; 3) ambient S and two times W; 4) no W and ambient S; 5) ambient W and ambient S; 6) ambient W and two times S. We are collecting the second year of data and are already seeing shift in community composition in the water addition plots.
+This system gets both summer (S) and winter (W) rain and our treatments include: 1) no S and ambient W; 2) ambient S and ambient W; 3) ambient S and two times W; 4) no W and ambient S; 5) ambient W and ambient S; 6) ambient W and two times S. We are collecting the second year of data and are already seeing shifts in community composition in the water addition plots.

 San Jacinto Forest Dynamics Plot

 Forests play key roles in biodiversity maintenance and climate regulation.
 Globally, forests support over half of all described species and provide many valuable ecosystem functions and services such as timber, clear air, clean water, and carbon storage.
 However, forests worldwide are being threatened by habitat loss, drought , and changes in fire frequency, which have all resulted in losses to biodiversity and alterations to key ecosystem functions and services.
 Understanding and predicting how forests will respond to ongoing and pervasive changes to the environment is critical for biodiversity conservation and for the management and maintenance of ecosystem services.
 Our Forest Dynamics Plot on Mt.
 San Jacinto in Southern California will be part of the Smithsonian’s Forest Global Earth Observatory network.
 The overarching goal of this project is to conduct research on forest biodiversity and ecosystem functioning and to establish long-term monitoring of forest health in Southern California